dumbanshm/sparkathon/README.md

 - **Comprehensive Analytics**: Provides insights into product risk levels and waste reduction strategies
 - **Robust Error Handling**: Handles edge cases like missing products and empty recommendations
 - **Real-time Risk Assessment**: Continuously monitors and flags products at risk of becoming dead stock
+- **Continuous Risk Score Export**: Exports both threshold and a continuous risk score for each product via a dedicated DataFrame for fast API and reporting

 ## Installation